kozmof/g2/README.md

 - -s --save:
 	Save a current directory.
 - -d --delete num:
-	Delete a directory with the number.
+	Delete a saved path with the number.
 - -c --change num num:
 	Swap indexes which you spedified.